 Exploring the intersection of food security, social justice, and sustainable agriculture

 Sign up for our e-list to stay connected.

 New Entry Sustainable Farming Project's Community Food Systems Conference will address common underlying themes between food security, social justice and sustainable agriculture including obstacles in urban and rural environments and fostering community empowerment to create and sustain resilient local food systems.
-This conference is possible thanks to funding from the Community Food Projects grant program of USDA's National Institute of Food and Agriculture.

 We will provide space for conversations around promoting, facilitating, and supporting self-reliance; breaking down barriers to racial justice; connecting communities to their food sources; and impacting communities at the local and regional level through sustainable food production.

 The conference will bring together leaders in, and advocates of, food security, sustainable agriculture and social justice movements to discuss their range of perspectives, how these areas overlap, and how to support one another’s work.

 We expect 500 attendees from the fields of community food security, social justice and sustainable agriculture.
 Early bird discount and scholarship opportunities will also be available.

 - Keynote and plenary sessions on food security, social justice and sustainable agriculture.